kammitama5/kammitama5.github.io/_posts/2017-6-22-Thursday-June-22nd.md

   in September.
 I'm also going to training in mid-July for Cloud.

+- I was also reading up on [Spinnaker](https://www.spinnaker.io/) today.
+  I wasn't able to make Next17, but now, I'm a bit sad I didn't go up there.
+  Maybe next year, I'll get to go.
+Thankfully, there were recordings.

-- I was also reading up on Spinnaker today.
-Some of it is a bit unclear to me, but it's also really interesting!
+  I firsth heard about Spinnaker at Netflix.
+Some of it is still a bit unclear to me, but it's also really interesting!
   The views are so low for the stuff I watch..haha.
   Oh well..doesn't matter.